Online Engineering Programs Home

 Is an Online Nuclear Engineering Program Right for Me?

+However, like with any other campus-based program, you will still have assignments to be completed by a specific date.
 You'll also need a certain degree of discipline and commitment to keep pace with your online program.
-Plus, the students that perform best in such programs also dedicate a considerable amount to interacting with their peers online and participating in class discussions.
+The students that perform best also dedicate a considerable amount to interacting with their peers online and participating in class discussions.

 Keep these considerations in mind as you evaluate different online programs and schools for nuclear engineering.
+To put it simply: online does not mean easy.

 Admissions Requirements for Online Nuclear Engineering Programs